udaylunawat/Whats-this-rock/README.md

     │                                        1.0-jqp-initial-data-exploration`.
     │
     │
-    ├── src                               <- Source code for use in this project.
+    ├── rocks_classifier                  <- Source code for use in this project.
     │   │
     │   ├── data                          <- Scripts to download or generate data │   │   ├── download.py